FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/upgrade_prereqs_zos/_index.md

 ### Important information before performing a migration procedure

-- You must update your {{< TransferCFT/componentshortname >}} to the most recent service pack version.
+- You must update your Transfer CFT{{< TransferCFT/componentshortname >}} to the most recent service pack version.
-- Backup {{< TransferCFT/componentshortname >}} before beginning an upgrade or migration procedure.
+- Backup Transfer CFT{{< TransferCFT/componentshortname >}} before beginning an upgrade or migration procedure.
 - Before beginning the upgrade or migration procedure stop the existing version of Transfer CFT and the UI server.
 (Meaning you must stop all cluster nodes as a database migration occurs when performing an upgrade.)

 ### About license keys

-- You require a new license key if you are migrating from a version 2.x {{< TransferCFT/componentshortname >}} to a version 3.x.
+- You require a new license key if you are migrating from a version 2.x Transfer CFT{{< TransferCFT/componentshortname >}} to a version 3.x.
 - For details on how to apply or update a license key, and the new license key location, see the section **Apply a license key**.

 > **Note**